vanan08/net_cms/README.md

 ![ScreenShot](https://github.com/vanan08/net_cms/blob/master/images/1.png)

-And, the final solution will look like below image in Visual Studio :
+And, the final solution will look like below image in Visual Studio:
 ![ScreenShot](https://github.com/vanan08/net_cms/blob/master/images/2.png)

 # Seven Projects in One Solution : Is it required ?